VISIT David Ray's website. LISTEN to Judy Ray reading poems, Chicago, 2008.

 Judy Ray has presented readings at many places including the Geraldine R. Dodge Poetry Festival, Arizona State Poetry Society, Knox College (Illinois), Vitalist Theatre (Chicago), Kansas City Public Library.
 A recording of her poems is held in the Woodberry Poetry Room at Harvard University.

-In addition to the books shown on this site, she co-edited (with David Ray) the anthology Fathers: A Collection of Poems, and was a co-translator (with Amritjit Singh) of a book of Punjabi poems, The Circle of Illusion, by Gurcharan Rampuri.
+In addition to the books shown on this site, she co-edited (with David Ray) the anthology Fathers: A Collection of Poems, was a co-translator (with Amritjit Singh) of a book of Punjabi poems, The Circle of Illusion, by Gurcharan Rampuri, and was a co-editor of The Whirlybird Anthology of Kansas City Writers, 2012.

-Also of interest: Tokens (a feuillet), a poem in five parts; Tangents: Poems of Travel; and New Poems.
+Also of interest: Tokens (a feuillet), a poem in five parts; Tangents: Poems of Travel; New Poems; and Pebble Rings.

 Contact Judy Ray at jray@gainbroadband.com.